 Living in London or just visiting, I wonder if anyone ever feels like a foreigner in the epitome of multicultural society.

 1) On top of my list is Royal Observatory, Greenwich – The home of Greenwich Meridian Time (GMT)

 2) London’s free museum galore is enough to make your whole trip

 When I think of Sri Lanka, I think of incredible landscapes, pristine beaches, misty mountains, rich biodiversity, friendly locals and delicious food.

 Beautiful sunsets from around the world I watched the most beautiful sunset of my life sitting on a bus en route to Amsterdam.
-The only effort I made was to elbow my way to get to the front seat, on the top deck.
-I did earn some nasty looks in the process, but it was all […]
+The only effort I made was to elbow my way to get to the front seat on the top deck.
+I did earn some nasty looks in the process, but it was […]